PEO ACWA Introduction

 What are nerve agents?

-There are two types of nerve agents currently stored in the U.S. chemical weapons stockpile: VX and GB.
+There were two types of nerve agents stored in the U.S. chemical weapons stockpile: VX and GB.
 Nerve agent VX, a clear, odorless and tasteless liquid, has an appearance similar to motor oil.
 VX can become an aerosol (very small droplets) through explosion or a vapor through ignition.
 It is heavier than water and evaporates 2,000 times more slowly.
-Highly toxic in its liquid, aerosol and vapor forms, VX is the most hazardous when absorbed through the skin.
+Highly toxic in its liquid, aerosol and vapor forms, VX is most hazardous when absorbed through the skin.

 Nerve agent GB, also known as sarin, is one of the most toxic members of the organophosphate family.
 Under normal conditions, it is a clear to straw-colored liquid and has approximately the same density and evaporation rate as water.
 GB presents the greatest hazard when released in vapor form.
 Such vapors can be released only by evaporation of the liquid or vaporization into the air.